 Castel del Monte is a perfect example of medieval architecture but also contains various elements from different cultures, which is why it was included as a UNESCO world heritage site.
-The castle has been quite used and abused in the recent centuries with the interior completely despoiled.
+The castle has been quite used and abused in recent centuries and its interior has been completely despoiled.

 History of the Castle

-It was in 1240 that Emperor Frederick II had ordered the governor of Capitanata to take care of all the necessary details for building a castle close to the Abbey of Saint Mary's Benediction of Monte Balneolo.
+It was in 1240 that Emperor Frederick II ordered the governor of Capitanata to take care of all the necessary details for building a castle close to the Abbey of Saint Mary's Benediction of Monte Balneolo.
 The construction of Castel del Monte stretched over a decade.
-Unfortunately, the construction of the castle was completed in 1250, he year the Emperor died.
+Unfortunately, the construction of the castle was only completed in 1250, the year the Emperor died.

 Although he had been the founder of the castle, it is believed that Frederick II never spent a night here.
-It is believed that the castle had been built by Frederick originally as a hunting lodge.
-However, several sources suggest that in 1249 the castle had been used as a theatre where the wedding of Violante, Frederick's daughter had taken place.
-In 1256 the castle was used as a prison for rebels by Frederick II's son, King Manfredo of Sicily.
+It is believed the castle was initially conceived as a hunting lodge.
+However, several sources suggest that in 1249 the castle was used as a theatre when the wedding of Violante, Frederick's daughter, took place.
+In 1256, it was used as a prison for rebels by Frederick II's son, King Manfredo of Sicily.

-However, what is perplexing about the castle is that there is no draw bridge or a moat which suggests that the castle might not have been built for a defensive purpose at all.
-Although most castles in Italy had been built for military purposes, Castel del Monte stands out in this one particular element.
+However, what is perplexing about it is that there is no draw bridge or a moat, which suggests that the castle might not have been built for a defensive purpose at all.
+Although most castles in Italy were built for military purposes, Castel del Monte stands out in this one particular element.

 Architecture of the Castle

-The structure of the castle is on an octagonal plan and there are eight towers, one in each corner.
-The towers may have been appointed as a place for conversations or for hunting residences, it is not very clear.
+The structure of the castle is on an octagonal plan completed by eight towers, one in each corner.
 The main walls of the castle are 25 meters high and the towers are 26 meters high.
 The famous novel The Name of the Rose by Umberto Eco mentions a fort known as Aedificium which is believed to be inspired by Castel del Monte.

-The center of the castle has a beautiful courtyard with eight sides. it is believed that the ocatagon is a symbol representing the union of the earth and the sky.
-Many scholars believe that Frederick might have been inspired by the Dome of the Rock in Jerusalem or by the Palatine Chapel in Aachen Cathedral where he had travelled before the castle had been built.
+The center of the castle has a beautiful courtyard with eight sides.
+It is believed that the octagon is a symbol representing the union of the earth and the sky.
+Many scholars believe that Frederick might have been inspired by the Dome of the Rock in Jerusalem, or by the Palatine Chapel in Aachen Cathedral where he had travelled before the castle was built.

 Later History of the Castle

-By the 18th century, the castle had been quite badly damaged.
-The interior of the castle had been stripped of its various precious sculptures, furnishings and marbles and had become a refuge for bandits and local rebels.
-Originally the castle had beautiful marble columns and walls but most of them have vanished over the years.
-Later on it was also used as a prison and as a refuge during a plague that had hit the region.
-The castle had fallen into disrepair and had been abandoned for a very long time.
-At last it was purchased for 25,000 lire by the local government in 1876, but the restoration work had only begun in 1928.
+By the 18th century, the castle had been badly damaged.
+The interior had been stripped of its various precious sculptures, furnishings and marbles and had become a refuge for bandits and local rebels.
+Originally, the building was characterized by beautiful marble columns and walls, but most of them have vanished over the years.
+Later on, it was also used as a prison and as a refuge during a plague that hit the region.
+The castle fell into disrepair and was abandoned for a very long time.
+At last, it was purchased for 25,000 lire by the local government in 1876, but the restoration work had only begun in 1928.

-In 1996 the castle had been named as a UNESCO world heritage site and the castle is also depicted on the 1 Euro cent coin.
-Castel del Monte has been considered to be one of the most interesting examples of medieval military architecture and has been considered to be one of the most important castles in Italy for several decades.
-The castle continues to attract tourists from all over Italy and even from other parts of the world and it remains a mystical and interesting place for scholars as well as the locals.
+In 1996 the castle was named as a UNESCO world heritage site and it is also depicted on the 1 Euro cent coin.
+Castel del Monte has been considered to be one of the most interesting examples of medieval military architecture, as well as one of the most important castles in Italy.
+The castle continues to attract tourists from all over Italy and even from other parts of the world and it remains a mystical and interesting place for scholars as well as locals.